 In honor of my dear friend H’s birthday I held a small gathering at Hobnob HQ.
-We set up a taco bar, as seen in our Weekend Guest party plan and did a wine tasting to boot.
+We set up a taco bar, as seen in our Weekend Guest party plan and did a summer wine tasting to boot.
 The wines: 19 Crimes red wines from Australia and a Tommasi Pinot Grigio and Valpolicella from Italy.

 The top hit of the night: 19 Crimes 2015 Red Wine.
 This winery from Australia honors those men who were sentenced to exile in Australia for committing one of 19 Crimes (see below).
 Those convicted were sometimes activists, like poet John Boyle O’Reilly, whose mugshot appears on the label.
 19 Crimes Red Wine was a soft red loaded with flavor, and nicely complemented the spicy items on the taco bar.
 Also priced very nice considering the complexity.
 19 Crimes Cabernet Sauvignon 2015 was smooth and subtle for a cab, nice for summer.

 19 Crimes Red Wine, $8.
 19 Crimes Cabernet Sauvignon, $14.
 Watch the cinema-quality video on the site, depicting the “criminals” exiled to Australia.